sjgarland/YeomanGuide/Notes/HowTo/Develop.md

 Make a copy of the manifest in which all occurrences of <https://localhost:3000> are replaced by the URL for a directory containing the production code generated in the folder _dist_ by _npm run build_.

-For XLray, the folder _dist_ was uploaded to _stageonesoftware.com_ and renamed to _XLray_.
-The manifest _xlray.xml_ uses the URL <https://stageonesoftware.com/XLray> instead of <https://localhost:3000>.
+For Yeoman Guide, the folder _dist_ was uploaded to _stageonesoftware.com_ and renamed to _Yeoman Guide_.
+The manifest _Yeoman Guide.xml_ uses the URL <https://stageonesoftware.com/Yeoman Guide> instead of <https://localhost:3000>.

 ### package.json